super-heavy-milk/blog/content/posts/on-layoffs.md

 A year, then two go by.

-Imposter syndrome, something I'm very familiar with from my time as a musician, plagues me with a dogged determination throughout this phase _(and still does, if I'm honest)_.
-I don't let it get me down though, as I finally have the thing that I've been grinding for years in hopes of achieving: _real, actual experience as a Software Engineer™_.
+Impostor syndrome, something I'm familiar with from my time as a musician, plagues me with a dogged determination throughout this phase _(and still does, if I'm honest)_.
+I don't let it get me down though, as I finally have the thing that I've been grinding for years in hopes of achieving: _real experience as a Software Engineer™_.

 I've found my golden ticket.
 No more worries about retirement, affording care for ageing parents, dodging questions about my career _(or lack thereof)_ on dates, etc. I even have begun to enjoy this new gig.
 It's interesting, and empowering in a way that I never experienced in other pursuits.